Covid-19: What Every Pet Parent Needs to Know

 The World Health Organization (WHO) has classified it as a pandemic.
 According to WHO, a pandemic is declared when a new disease for which people do not have immunity spreads around the world beyond normal expectations.

 In COVID-19 and most human coronaviruses, the most common signs are flu-like: fever, respiratory issues, cough and shortness of breath.
 The most severe cases can lead to pneumonia, kidney failure and death.
 Taking precautions to limit exposure can minimize your risk.
 These include distancing yourself from others and washing your hands frequently.

-CAN I GIVE MY PET COVID-19 OR VICE VERSA?
+CAN I GIVE MY PET COVID-19?

 HOW DO I HANDLE MY PET IF GET COVID-19?

 FIRST AND FOREMOST…DON’T PANIC.
 And while we probably don’t need to tell you this, we’ll do it anyway as a PSA.
 DO NOT abandon or neglect your pet.
 Set up your contingency plan RIGHT NOW so you can focus on getting better.
 Being prepared will ease your mind and ensure the best outcome for you and your pet.

 - Where will my pets go if I can’t care for them?